schooltechx/youtube/svelte/svelte-kit/sveltekit-fullstack/src/routes/prisma-sqlite/Readme.md

 # SvelteKit with SQLite (power by [Prisma](https://www.prisma.io/) )

 This is simple CRUD in one page.
-I use sqlite database.
-It will be created after migration .
-You have to copy files to correct location of svelte project for running this demo
+You have to copy files to correct location of svelte project for running this demo.
+SvelteKit make some change for POST method.
+I use GET method for avoiding break change and remake tutorial.
+You can check Form Actions tutorial for POST method.
+I don't want to make complex demo so I use similar UI and schema for most of database demo.
+You can learn another dabase in few minute.

 ![Product UI](../../../asset/product-ui.png)